wp-plugins/simple-faq/readme.txt

 Because that is general idea.
 If you want more functions - put post on forum and I'll consider code improvement.

+= Can you extend this plugin? =

+If yoy have any ideas - just let me know.

 == Screenshots ==

 1. admin panel
+2. post editing

 == Changelog ==

+= 0.5 =
+* 10/02/2010
+* small bug fixing (slashes)
+* change width of text input
+* more columns displayed on admin page

 = 0.4 =
 * 09/12/2010